Home · faucets

 Why It Happens: The Science Behind Faucet Deposits

-1. Water flows through your plumbing carrying tiny particles: organic material, minerals (calcium, magnesium), iron, manganese, and microorganisms
+1. Water flows through your plumbing carrying tiny particles — organic material, minerals (calcium, magnesium), iron, manganese, and microorganisms

-2. Particles get trapped in the fine mesh screen of your faucet aerator (designed to reduce splashing and aerate water)
+2. Particles get trapped in the fine mesh screen of your faucet aerator

-If your green buildup looks slimy, soft, and easily wipes away, you're dealing with algae or mold.
-If it's more of a stain that's hard to scrub off, it's likely copper corrosion.
+If your green buildup looks slimy, soft, and wipes away easily, you're dealing with algae or mold.
+If it's a stubborn stain that won't scrub off, it's likely copper corrosion.
+Verdigris is a mixture of basic copper(II) acetates that can appear green or blue.
+If you're seeing those hues as a hard stain rather than a soft growth, that's your culprit 3.

 How to Remove Green Deposits: Step-by-Step